Fertilizing Aquarium Plants: A Beginner's Guide

 New Aquarium (0-3 months):

-If using a nutrient-rich substrate, extra fertilization is not necessary for the first few months – the substrate provides sufficient nutrients.
-With gravel or sand, you can start immediately with half the dose of liquid fertilizer.
+With a nutrient substrate, extra fertilization is not necessary for the first few months - the substrate provides sufficient nutrients.
+With gravel or sand, you can immediately start with half a dose of liquid fertilizer.

 Matured Aquarium (3+ months):

-- Liquid fertilization: 2-3 times per week, or daily in small doses
+- Liquid fertilization: 2-3 times a week, or daily in small doses

 - Root fertilization: Press tablets into the substrate every 3-6 months